Current Federal Reserve Interest Rates and Why They Change

 How the Fed Funds Rate Works

-The FOMC targets a specific level for the fed funds rate, which determines the interest rates banks actually charge one another for overnight loans.
+The FOMC targets a specific level for the fed funds rate, which determines the interest rates banks charge one another for overnight loans.
 Banks use these loans to help them meet cash reserve requirements: Banks that are short borrow from banks that have excess.

 The Fed sets a reserve requirement—a percentage of deposits a bank must keep on hand.
 Along with cutting its benchmark rate, the Fed lowered this requirement to zero (from as high as 10%) to encourage lending to households and businesses in need.
-The new requirement takes effect March 26, 2020.
+The new requirement took effect on March 26, 2020.

 Before the financial crisis, the Fed controlled the fed funds rate by buying and selling U.S. government securities on the open market.
-When the Fed buys a security, that purchase increases the reserves of the bank associated with the sale, which makes the bank more likely to lend.
+When the Fed buys securities, that purchase increases the reserves of the bank associated with the sale, which makes the bank more likely to lend.
 To attract borrowers, the bank lowers interest rates, including the rate it charges other banks.

 When the Fed sells a security, the opposite happens.
 Bank reserves fall, making the bank more likely to borrow and causing the fed funds rate to rise.
 These shifts in the fed fund rate ripple through the rest of the credit markets, influencing other short-term interest rates such as savings, bank loans, credit card interest rates, and adjustable-rate mortgages.

 The Fed's actions during the financial crisis and ensuing recession had the effect of ballooning banks’ reserve balances.
 As a result, banks didn’t need to borrow from one another to meet reserve requirements.
 The Federal Reserve could no longer rely on reserve balance manipulation to control interest rates.
 Because of that, the Fed has developed other tools to affect the rate.

 Changes in How the Fed Sets the Rate